Triton-Robotics-Training/Embedded-Week-0/readme.md

 # Assignment

-All that is to turn in for Week 0 is a `.bin` or .`elf` file from the first build of the code.
+For Week 0 you have to turn in a `.bin` or .`elf` file from the first build of the code.
 Build a basic blinky or anything you want and submit the bin or elf file.
+Make sure to also read our [coding style guide](https://github.com/Triton-Robotics-Training/Week-0/wiki/Very-Short-Coding-Style-Guide).
+While you probably won't need all of it now, you definitely will once you become and embedded member.

 If you have trouble with setup, compilation, or anything else, contact us on Discord `@Embedded TA`.